Economy of Thailand: Vajiralongkorn era (2016–present)

 The military government unveiled its newest economic initiative, "Thailand 4.0", in 2016.
 Thailand 4.0 is the "...master plan to free Thailand from the middle-income trap, making it a high-income nation in five years."

 The government narrative describes Thailand 1.0 as the agrarian economy of Thailand decades ago.
 Thailand 1.0 gave way to Thailand 2.0, when the nation's economy moved on to light industry, textiles, and food processing.
 Thailand 3.0 describes the present day, with heavy industry and energy accounting for up to 70 percent of the Thai GDP.
 Thailand 4.0 is described as an economy driven by high tech industries and innovation that will lead to the production of value-added products and services.
 According to General Prayut Chan-o-cha, the prime minister, Thailand 4.0 is composed of three elements: 1.
 Make Thailand a high-income nation, 2.
 Make Thailand a more inclusive society, and 3.
 Focus on sustainable growth and development.

 Critics of Thailand 4.0 point out that Thailand lacks the specialists and experts, especially in high-technology, needed to modernise the Thai industry. "...the government will have to allow the import of foreign specialists to help bring forward Thailand 4.0," said Dr. Somchai Jitsuchon, research director for inclusive development at the Thailand Development Research Institute (TDRI). "...that won't be easy as local professional associations will oppose the idea as they want to reserve those professional careers for Thais only".
 He went on to point out that only 56 percent of Thailand's population has access to the Internet, an obstacle to the creation of a high-tech workforce.
 A major thrust of Thailand 4.0 is encouraging a move to industrial robot manufacturing.
 However, Thailand's membership in the ASEAN Economic Community (AEC), makes cheap workers from neighbouring countries even more readily available, which will make it harder to make the economic case to switch to robots.
 Somchai also pointed out that the bureaucratic nature of the Thai government will make realisation of Thailand 4.0 difficult.
 Every action plan calls for results from several ministries, "all of which are big, clumsily-run organisations" slow to perform.

 In September 2020, the World Bank Group forecasted that the Thai economy would contract 8.9% by the end of the year due to the COVID-19 pandemic.
 The Thai government reduced the jet fuel tax between April 2020 and June 2023.

 In August 2024, the dismissal of Thai Prime Minister Srettha Thavisin exacerbated Thailand's economic difficulties, impeding the implementation of significant financial measures.
 This political upheaval intensified existing issues such as high household debt and economic stagnation, further undermining investor confidence and economic stability.

 Macroeconomic trends

-The following table shows the main economic indicators in 1980–2021 (with IMF staff estimates in 2022–2027).
-Inflation under 5% is in green.
+The following table shows the main economic indicators in 1980–2025 (with IMF staff estimates in 2026–2031).